omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 #### Funnel Efficiency:
 The conversion rate from view to add-to-cart is extremely low, indicating potential issues in converting initial interest into concrete actions.

+The current funnel suggests opportunities for significant improvement in conversion rates.
+Even small percentage improvements could yield substantial results given the high volume of views

 ### What are the trends in user activity over time?
 ![Image](https://github.com/user-attachments/assets/cb6d6534-3a73-40bb-80e2-4fdfab24d844)

-The chart shows daily total events from May through September, with the y-axis representing total events (up to 22,208) and the x-axis showing dates.
+The chart shows monthly total events from May through September, with the y-axis representing total events (up to 22,208) and the x-axis showing dates.

 #### Key Observations

 #### Overall Range:
 This time series visualization reveals several vital patterns in user activity over time.
-Daily events fluctuate significantly, ranging from 1000 to 22,000 events per day.
+Monthly events fluctuate significantly, ranging from 1000 to 22,000 events per day.
 This substantial variation suggests user activity is influenced by multiple daily changes.

 #### Trend Analysis:
 The latter part of the series (August-September) shows more pronounced fluctuations compared to earlier months.
 The final data point shows a significant drop to around 1000 events, which might indicate a recent change in user behavior or potential data collection issues.